 Preheat Grill to medium high ( you can also roast these, see notes)

 Slice eggplant into ½ inch thick slices.
-(If you are sensitive to bitterness, salt both sides and let sit for 15 minutes, then rinse with water and pat dry. ) Brush both sides with olive oil (and salt if not previously) and grill each side for 4 minutes, or until good grill marks appear.
-Stack in a baking dish or bowl and wrap up tightly in foil so they cook all the way through and become translucent.
+(If you are sensitive to bitterness, salt both sides and let sit for 15 minutes, then rinse with water and pat dry. ) Brush both sides with olive oil (and salt if not previously) and grill each side for 4-5 minutes, or until good grill marks appear.
+Remove from grill and stack them in a baking dish or bowl and cover tightly in foil so they continue to cook all the way through and become translucent.

 Make the Gremolata.

 I usually serve ½ of one whole eggplant per person ( 2 -3 slices)